mwmlhady604-star/noooooooooooooooooooooooooooooooooo/README.md

 This application is ready for deployment to Render with the included Dockerfile and render.yaml configuration.

+See [DEPLOYMENT.md](DEPLOYMENT.md) for detailed deployment instructions.

 1. Fork this repository to your GitHub account
 2. Create a new Web Service on Render
 3. Connect your forked repository
-4. Add your `OPENAI_API_KEY` as an environment variable in the Render dashboard
+4. Add your environment variables as specified in the deployment guide
 5. Deploy!

 The application will automatically build using the Dockerfile and start on port 3000.